 Where to Get More Ideas*

-- I made this Planner Decoration Ideas Page to share my previous layouts and give you ideas on how to use your planner
+- For examples, I made this Planner Decoration Ideas Page to share my previous layouts and give you ideas on how to use your planner

 - I also made this Pinterest board with my spreads and this one where I share more than just mine